6.7.11

 JULIE: Is that the House of Blues gig?

 TOYAH: Possibly, yes, there is that as well.
-My band The Humans (below) are about to sign a contract with a record company based in New York.
+My band The Humans (above, live in London 2011) are about to sign a contract with a record company based in New York

 JULIE: Oh, wonderful!

 TOYAH: I’m not allowed to say who it is yet.
-And we will be touring in September.
+We will be touring in September

 JULIE: Through the US?